How to Notarize Documents: Step-by-Step Guide for Legal Validation

 Key Components of Notarization

 1. Verification of Identity: A notary public checks the signers’ identification.
-Common forms of ID include driver’s licenses and passports.
+Typical forms of ID include driver’s licenses and passports.

 2. Witnessing the Signature: The notary public observes the signing process.
 This step confirms that the signers are willingly and knowingly signing the document.

-3. Notary’s Certificate: After verifying the identities and witnessing the signatures, the notary public adds their official seal.
-This seal demonstrates the document’s authenticity.
+3. Notary’s Certificate: After verifying the identities and witnessing the signatures, the notary public adds their official seal, demonstrating the document’s authenticity.

 Types of Documents Typically Notarized